nguyenngoclongdev/vs-terminal-keeper/README.md

     // Keep existing terminals open when a session is executed.
     keepExistingTerminals: boolean,

-    // A Boolean variable indicating whether to execute the clear command during initialization.
-If the value is true, the clear command will not be executed upon initialization.
-If the value is false, the clear command will be executed.
+    // Skip running the clear command during initialization.
     noClear: boolean,

-    // The theme can either automatically select colors/icons or manually.
+    // Theme used to assign terminal colors and icons.
     theme: string,

-    // List of terminal sessions, multiple terminal sessions can be defined, but a default session must always exist.
+    // List of terminal sessions.
+Multiple sessions can be defined, but default must always exist.
     sessions: {

         // The default session